 Sabrina, a Sumatran/Bengal tiger, was born in 1998.
 She was clinging to life when authorities found her and two other tigers in the backyard of a rural Texas home.
-Sabrina and her two sons were left to fend for themselves after their owner passed away.
-It was ten days before anyone knew the owner had passed or that three tigers were baking in the Texas heat with no food and little water.
+Sabrina was left to fend for herself after her owner passed away.
+It was ten days before anyone knew the owner had passed or that Sabrina was baking in the Texas heat with no food and little water.
 Sabrina had somehow escaped her enclosure and authorities had to sedate her to get her into a travel trailer.

 Unfortunately, her story doesn’t end there.
 Sabrina was then left in the trailer for over a week before being brought to Pride Rock Wildlife Refuge in Texas.
 Here Sabrina got some much needed food and water as she was severely dehydrated and very malnourished.
 After hearing Sabrina’s triumphant story of survival, we knew we had a place for her here at the Sanctuary.